 Lamar offers a variety of transfer options for students.
 Each option is outlined below with qualification standards.
-All students will choose
+All students will choose either the IB Career-related Program or the IB Diploma Program as part of their pathway at Lamar.

 Magnet Program